Why Therapy With Me

 What do I bring to the process?

 I'm a licensed clinical psychologist.
 Out of my extensive training, I am familiar with many approaches to address the issues that you are facing.
-I have over 10 years of experience providing therapy.
+I have over 10 years of experience in providing therapy.

 I work with: